Ahnaf-nub/Task-manager-bot/README.md

-# Task Reminder and AI Chatbot Application
+# Task Manager and Helper Bot
 This project is a comprehensive task management and AI-driven chatbot application built using Python, PostgreSQL, and Flet for the user interface.
 It allows users to manage tasks, take notes, and interact with a generative AI model for assistance.
 The application also features a user authentication system, push notifications for upcoming deadlines, and more.

 Key Features:
-User Authentication: Secure account creation and login functionality with password hashing using bcrypt and data storage in PostgreSQL.
+User Authentication: Secure account creation and login functionality with password hashing using passlib and data storage in PostgreSQL.

 **Task Management**: Add, view, and delete tasks with deadlines.
-The app sends push notifications to remind users of upcoming deadlines.
+The app sends push notifications to remind users of upcoming deadlines of their added tasks.

 **Notes Management**: Create, view, and delete personal notes for easy organization of ideas and tasks.